-Walid Al-Atabany received the B.Sc. and M.Sc. degrees from the Biomedical Engineering Department, Cairo University, in 1999 and 2004, respectively, and the Ph.D. degree in biomedical engineering from Imperial College London, in 2010.
+Walid Al-Atabany received the B.Sc. and M.Sc. degrees from the Biomedical Engineering Department, Cairo University, in 1999 and 2004, respectively, and the Ph.D. degree in biomedical engineering from Imperial College London in 2010.
 In 2011, he was a Research Associate with Newcastle University for two years.
-He is currently a full professor at the Information Technology and Computer Science School, at Nile University.
+He is currently a full professor at the Information Technology and Computer Science School at Nile University.

-His research interests are highly interdisciplinary, however, the main interest focuses on the area of assistive techniques for visually impaired and prosthetic vision.
+His research interests are highly interdisciplinary; however, the main interest focuses on the area of assistive techniques for visually impaired and prosthetic vision.
 Also, his research extended to include problems related to the advancement of statistical signal and image processing, as well as machine learning methods (including deep learning) and their application to large-scale pattern classification and signal interpretation problems (e.g. EEC and ECG signals).
-He received the 2nd Price Award from the 2nd Symposium of the Neuroscience Technology Network (NTN2009), the ARVO 2010 travel grant from the AFER/National Institute for Health Research Centre for Ophthalmology, and two Newton institutional link grants from the British council, in 2015 and 2016, respectively.
-In 2021 he received the scientific excellence award offered from Helwan University.
+He received the 2nd Price Award from the 2nd Symposium of the Neuroscience Technology Network (NTN2009), the ARVO 2010 travel grant from the AFER/National Institute for Health Research Centre for Ophthalmology, and two Newton institutional link grants from the British Council, in 2015 and 2016, respectively.
+In 2021 he received the scientific excellence award offered by Helwan University.
 He has over 50 publications in highly impacted journals and conferences.

 Honey Badger Algorithm: New metaheuristic algorithm for solving optimization problems

 Recently, the numerical optimization field has attracted the research community to propose and develop various metaheuristic optimization algorithms.
 This paper presents a new metaheuristic optimization algorithm called Honey Badger Algorithm (HBA).
 The proposed algorithm is inspired from the intelligent foraging behavior of honey badger, to mathematically develop an efficient search strategy for